 The path from Pangbourne starts on the south bank, just beyond the Adventure Dolphin Centre and continues through Pangbourne Meadow, owned by the National Trust, from where you have a good view of the Grade II listed Whitchurch Bridge – one of only two toll bridges over the Thames.
 The bridge is “owned and maintained by The Company of Proprietors of Whitchurch Bridge, who are themselves owned by the General Estates Company, who also own Bathampton Toll Bridge across the River Avon to the east of Bath (Wikipedia).
 First built in 1792 the bridge replaced the original ferry.

-The views of the Chiltern Hills on the north bank lead you to Mapledurham Lock – which is actually in Purley (on the south bank) rather than Mapledurham (on the north).
-There are some stunning river views.
+The views of the Chiltern Hills on the north bank lead you to the first lock on the Thames to be mechanised in 1956, Mapledurham Lock, which is actually in Purley (on the south bank) rather than Mapledurham (on the north).
+There are some stunning river views here.

 From the lock the path takes a somewhat disappointing detour through Purley Park, a newish suburb of Purley, crosses the railway and onto the A329.
 After a very short road walk, the path goes back over the railway onto the towpath by a large and unwelcoming “Welcome to Reading” sign.
 Though we aren’t yet in Reading, but Tilehurst and the path itself feels quite secluded even though you are following the line of the railway, unseen and high up on the bank to your right.